AndySomogyi/sbmlsolver/README.md

 # Summary

 libRoadRunner is a C/C++ library that supports simulation of SBML based models.
-It uses LLVM to generate extremely high performace code and is the fastest SBML based simulator currently avaialable.
-Its main purpose is for use as a resuable library that can be hosted by other applications, particularly on large compute clusters for doing parameter optimization where performance is critical.
+It uses LLVM) to generate extremely high performance code and is the fastest SBML-based simulator currently available (ref).
+Its main purpose is for use as a reusable library that can be hosted by other applications, particularly on large compute clusters for doing parameter optimization where performance is critical.
+It also has a set of python bindings that allow it to be easily used from python.

 We provide C/C++, Python and Julia bindings.